bio-learn/biolearn/README.rst

 ===============

 - Official source code repo: https://github.com/bio-learn/biolearn/
-- HTML documentation (stable release): https://bio-learn.github.io/
+- HTML documentation (only developement release for the moment): https://bio-learn.github.io/

 Install
 =======

 Latest release
 --------------
+**0. Install the right Python version**

+Biolearn supports Python 3.10 and 3.11, please verify that you have the right Python 3 version before proceeding with the developer setup.

 **1. Setup a virtual environment**

-We recommend that you install ``biolearn`` in a virtual Python environment.
+At the moment we do not have a stable release, only a unstable developer version.
+This means that you should not install the package directly from pypi but always get the source code from github and do a local pip install.

+In the following steps we show an installation path we have tested with venv and pip.
+Other package managers have not been tested and are not supported at the moment.

-In linux as example you can create one with venv:
+In linux as example create a virtual environment with venv:

 .. code-block:: bash

     python3 -m venv bioenv
     source bioenv/bin/activate

-After you can install the package in the activated virtual environment:
+Assuming you move to the local repository folder, you can install the package in the activated virtual environment:

 .. code-block:: bash

-    pip install -U biolearn
+    pip install -e .[dev]

+Remember we do not support a pypi version at the moment, as in (pip install biolearn), the command will work but you will just get a dummy package.

 Check installation
 ------------------